Buochs Airport

-The Buochs Airport (Note: Flughafen Buochs, Aéroport de Buochs, Aeroporto di Buochs) (IATA code BXO) (ICAO code LSZC Mil: LSMU) is a regional airport in the town of Buochs in the Canton of Nidwalden in Switzerland.
-It has a concrete runway with a length of 2000 meters and a width of 40 meters, several taxiways and hangars.
+The Buochs Airport (Note: Flughafen Buochs, Aéroport de Buochs, Aeroporto di Buochs) (IATA code BXO) (ICAO code LSZC Mil: LSMU) is a regional airport in the town of Buochs in the canton of Nidwalden in Switzerland.
+Its facilities include a concrete runway with a length of 2000 meters and a width of 40 meters, several taxiways, and hangars.

 Operation

 The airfield is formally the responsibility of the Swiss Air Force, but is operated by the Civil Airport Buochs AG.
-Since 1 January 2004, the military airfield Buochs is a "sleeping base" of the Air Force.
-In case of an extraordinary situation the entire military infrastructure of the airfield can be made operational again.
+Since 1 January 2004, the Buochs airport is a "sleeping base" of the Air Force.
+In case of an extraordinary situation, the entire military infrastructure of the airfield can be made operational again.
 However, there are considerations that the military withdraws completely from the airfield.

 Use

-Next to the aircraft cavern near the airport is the factory premises of the Pilatus Aircraft who use the airfield including for test flights.
+Next to the aircraft cavern, near the airport, are the factory premises of Pilatus Aircraft who currently use the airfield including for test and delivery flights.